abusedmedia/Presenta-WWW/content/blog/speech-vs-documentation.md

 Speaking of slides for a speech, here some purposes a slide must convey:

-- It can help you define clear points
+- It can help defining clear points
 - It can be punchy to launch a challenge
 - It can make the audience laugh or just smile
 - It can help the audience follow a thought